flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 Shortest-path, assignment, and several network-flow problems have strongly polynomial algorithms.

 General linear programming is polynomial-time solvable, although the simplex method itself is not a polynomial-time algorithm in the worst case.
 Polynomial-time LP algorithms include the ellipsoid method and interior-point methods.
+Whether general linear programming admits a strongly polynomial-time algorithm remains open.

 For a review of LP and simplex, see: